featureform/featureform/README.md

     features=[("avg_transactions", "quickstart")],
 )
 ```
-Now that our definitions are complete, we can apply it to our Featureform instance.
+Now that our definitions are complete, we can apply them to our Featureform instance.

 ```
 featureform apply definitions.py --local